solidusio/solidus/README.md

 COVERAGE=true bundle exec rspec spec
 ```

-If you're working on multiple facets of Spree to test,
+If you're working on multiple facets of Solidus to test,
 please ensure that you have a postgres user:

 ```shell